CharakaJith/rtw-publications/README.md

 # Read to Win Publications

-### A straightforward web API developed using Node.js with Express specifically for the Read to Win Publications automated system.
+##### A straightforward web API developed using Node.js with Express specifically for the Read to Win Publications automated system.

 ## Getting started

+### clone the project

 - clone the project into your local machine
 - `git checkout staging`
 - `npm install`
-- `npm run dev`

-## Setting up database connection
+### Setting up database connection

 Create a `.env` file with the following content: